-As Christians, our most basic religious belief is that God exists.
-By the capitalized word "God," we mean the God described in the Bible: a good and powerful spirit being who created all things, who cares about us, who cares about what we do, who is involved in our lives, and who offers us an eternity with his goodness.
+As Christians, our most basic religious belief is the existence of God.
+By the capitalized word “God,” we mean the God described in the Bible: a good and powerful spirit Being who created all things, who cares about us, who cares about what we do, who is involved in our lives, and who offers us an eternity with his goodness.

 Humans cannot understand God in totality, but we can have a solid beginning point for understanding who God is and what God is doing in our lives.
 Let’s focus on the qualities of God that a new believer, for example, might find most helpful.

-Creation.
-Psalm 19:1 tells us, "The heavens declare the glory of God."
-Romans 1:20 tells us, "Since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made."
+Psalm 19:1 tells us, “The heavens declare the glory of God.”
+Romans 1:20 tells us, “Since the creation of the world God’s invisible qualities—His eternal power and divine nature—have been clearly seen, being understood from what has been made.”
 Creation itself tells us something about God.

 It is reasonable for us to believe that something caused the earth, sun and stars to be the way they are.
-Scientists say the universe began with a big bang, and it is reasonable for us to believe that something caused the bang.
+Scientists say the universe began with a big bang.
+If that is the case, it is reasonable for us to believe that something caused the bang.
 That something, we believe, was God.

-Life.
 Life is based on incredibly complex chemicals and reactions.
 Some people believe that life had an intelligent cause; others believe that it happened by chance.
 Some have faith that scientists will eventually demonstrate a non-god origin for life.
 But for many people, the existence of life is evidence of the existence of God, a Creator God.

-2 Timothy 1:9 mentions something God did "before the beginning of time."
+2 Timothy 1:9 mentions something God did “before the beginning of time.”
 Time had a beginning, and God existed before that.
 He has a timeless existence that cannot be measured by years.
 He is eternal, of infinite age—and infinity plus several billion is still infinity.
-Our mathematics is too limited to describe God’s existence.
+Our mathematics is too limited to describe the existence of God.

-Since God created matter, he existed before matter, and he is not made of matter.
-He is spirit—but he is not "made of spirit."
-God is not made at all; he simply is, and he exists as spirit.
-He defines existence, he defines spirit and he defines matter.
+Since God created matter, He existed before matter, and He is not made of matter.
+He is spirit—but He is not “made of spirit.”
+God is not made at all; He simply is, and He exists as spirit.
+God defines existence, He defines spirit and He defines matter.

 Other ancient cultures believed in gods and goddesses who fought with one another, who acted selfishly, who could not be trusted.
 But the Bible reveals a God who is in complete control, who needs nothing from anyone, who therefore acts only to help others.
 He is perfectly consistent, his behavior is perfectly righteous and completely trustworthy.
 This is what the Bible means when it says that God is holy: morally perfect.

 This makes life much simpler.
 People do not have to try to please 10 or 20 different gods; there is only one.
-The Creator of all is still the Ruler of all, and he will be the Judge of all.
+The Creator of all is still the Ruler of all, and He will be the Judge of all.
 Our past, our present and our future are all determined by the one God, the All-knowing, All-powerful, Eternal One.

 God is like that.
-He described himself to Moses in this way: "The Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.
-Yet he does not leave the guilty unpunished" (Ex.
-34:6-
+He described himself to Moses in this way: “The Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.
+Yet He does not leave the guilty unpunished” (Ex.
+34:6-7).

 The great and powerful God is also the gentle and gracious God; the perfectly righteous Judge is also the merciful and patient Savior.
 The God who is angry at sin also provides salvation from sin.
 He is mighty in mercy, great in gentleness.
 This is what we should expect from a Being who can create the codes in DNA, the colors in a rainbow and the delicate wisps on dandelion seeds.
 We would not exist at all, except for the fact that God is kind and gentle.

-God’s love for us, shown most clearly in Jesus Christ, is our example: "This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
-Dear friends, since God so loved us, we also ought to love one another" (1 John 4:10-11).
+God’s love for us, shown most clearly in Jesus Christ, is our example: “This is love: not that we loved God, but that He loved us and sent His Son as an atoning sacrifice for our sins.
+Dear friends, since God so loved us, we also ought to love one another” (1 John 4:10-11).
 If we live in love, then eternal life will be a joy not only for us but also for those who are with us.

 For Further Reading

-Now that you've had a brief introduction to God, wouldn't you like to know Him better?
+Now that you’ve had a brief introduction to the existence of God, wouldn’t you like to know Him better?
 We get to know God in several ways: through the Scriptures, through nature, through our experience with the Holy Spirit, through spiritual disciplines and through the words of other believers.

 To learn more about God, read the Bible, especially the New Testament.
-For evidence of God's existence, we recommend the following (easiest listed first):
+For evidence of the existence of God, we recommend the following (easiest listed first):

 For a good discussion of the attributes of God: